 Attendance - Mrs Ewing

 For any questions or concerns regarding your child, their behaviour, wellbeing or learning, in the first instance you should talk to the class teacher.
-If you need further assistance, the next person you would need to speak to is the Year Group Leader:
+If you need further assistance, the next person you would need to speak to is the Phase Leader: